Neuroscience Center of Excellence

 St. Mary’s Neuroscience Critical Care Unit and Neuroscience Nursing Unit

 St. Mary’s created its Neuroscience Center after more than two years of planning and research, which revealed a strong need for this high level of neurological services in Athens and the surrounding community.
-The neuroscience team is led by Harlan Bruner, M.D. neurosurgeon, and H. McCord Smith, M.D., certified vascular neurologist and neurohospitalist.
+The neuroscience team is led by Harlan Bruner, M.D. neurosurgeon, and Alan Morgan, M.D., neurohospitalist.

 - St. Mary’s Neuroscience Center features a 5-bed Neuroscience Critical Care Unit (NCCU), a 19-bed general Neuroscience nursing unit, and a 2 bed palliative care unit.
 Both neuroscience units are dedicated to the diagnosis and treatment of a wide range of diseases and disorders affecting the brain and spinal cord, with the NCCU providing specialized care to acutely ill neurological and neurosurgical patients.